josephburgess/nvumi/README.md

 ## 🙌 Acknowledgements

 - **[Snacks.nvim](https://github.com/folke/snacks.nvim):**
   Thanks @folke for the incredible plugin.
-The `lua` code runner built into the Scratch buffer inspired this idea in the first place.
-Thanks also also for your super-human contributions to the community in general!
+The `lua` code runner built into the Scratch buffer inspired this idea in the first place!
+Thanks also also for your super-human contributions to the community in general.
 - **[numi](https://github.com/nikolaeu/numi):**
   Thanks for providing an amazing natural language calculator.